team-telnyx/webrtc/docs/Contributing.md

 Versioning and CHANGELOG updates are automatically handled by the [release-it](https://github.com/release-it/release-it) + [conventional-changelog](https://github.com/conventional-changelog) packages.
 A preview of the version bump based on your changes can be seen in the [status check of each pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-status-checks).

-If applicable, a draft GitHub Release is created once a PR is merged into `main`; you may manually create a draft GitHub release as well.
-When ready, publish the GH Release to publish the version to the npm registry.
+## `@telnyx/webrtc` and `@telnyx/react-client`

+To prepare a package for release, create a draft GitHub release using the ["Draft release" workflow](https://github.com/team-telnyx/webrtc/actions?query=workflow%3A%22Draft+release%22).

+Publishing the draft [GitHub release](https://github.com/team-telnyx/webrtc/releases) will automatically publish the package to npm.